| Recently, reader feedback has led me to

 boundaries has to be split across files, leading the unwary

 to not recognize the tight coupling between the two.
+Scala takes a slightly different approach in respect to

 packaging, treating it as a combination of the Java

-language's declaration approach and C#'s
+language's declarationapproach and C#'s

-scope d approach.
+scoped approach.
 With that in mind, a Java developer

-declaration at the top of a .scala file just as normal Java
+can do the traditional Java approach and put apackagedeclaration at the top of a .scala file just as normal Java

 classes do; the package declaration applies across the